How to Grease and Flour Cake Pans so your cakes won’t stick

-The good news is, you’ve got yourself a snack.
-If a cake really sticks to the pan, there’s not much else you can do except eat it.
+The good news?
+You’ve got yourself a delicious snack.
+Because if a cake really sticks to the pan, there’s not much else you can do except eat it.
 In general, drowning your sorrows in cake is probably not a super great idea.
-In this case, I feel it’s warranted, acceptable, and even expected.
+In this case, I feel it’s warranted, acceptable, and even healthy. 😊

 The BEST way to prevent your cakes from sticking to the pan is to grease and flour them AND line the bottom of the pan with parchment paper.

 There are several terms that get thrown around in baking under the assumption that everyone understands what the term means.
 But, if you’re a new baker, this might not always be the case.
 “Grease and flour” the pan is one of those phrases.
 Once you know what it means, you’re golden.
 But, if you’ve never baked a cake, it might be slightly vague.